 Our creeks continue to handle the amount of rain and runoff effectively.
 Roseville creek levels can be monitored at www.roseville.ca.us/stream.
 DO NOT walk or drive past barricades or signs warning of flooded areas.
 To report localized street flooding or road hazards, call Roseville Public Works at (916) 774-5790 during normal business hours.
 After hours or on weekends, call (916) 774-5000 x 1.

-1/5/2023: Sand is available at various locations throughout the county.
-Please refer to our Sandbag Locations Map or our Sandbag information page.
+Sand is available at various locations throughout the county.
+Please refer to the County’s Sandbag Locations Map or Sandbag Locations web page.

 STORMWATER QUALITY